dqops/dqo/docs/rules/comparison/max_percent.md

 #max_percent
-###Data quality rule that verifies if a data quality check (sensor) readout is less or equal a maximum value.
+###Data quality rule that verifies if a data quality check readout is less or equal a maximum value.
 ___
 ## Example
 ``` yaml